Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-iot-edge-cli.md

 ## Deploy the api proxy module on IoT Edge

-Add api proxy module from Azure Marketplace `IoT Edge API Proxy`
+Add api proxy module from Azure Marketplace `IoT Edge API Proxy` as described in the [https://docs.microsoft.com/en-us/azure/iot-edge/how-to-configure-api-proxy-module?view=iotedge-2020-11]

 Add the following two environment variables in addition to the existing ones: